 Nurse burnout is pervasive and personal, but you can help yourself and other nurses improve mental health with a few small changes.
-Read on for tips on creating a healthier work environment.
+Here are four tips that can help you create a healthier work environment.

 1. Talk about mental illness

-Most nurses are well aware of the impact mental illness has on their patients, but 38 percent of nurses RNnetwork surveyed believed it was still taboo to discuss personal mental health issues with their coworkers.
+Most nurses are well aware of the impact mental illness has on their patients, but 38% of nurses RNnetwork surveyed believed it was still taboo to discuss personal mental health issues with their coworkers.

 Scott Carpenter, a telemetry nurse who travels with RNnetwork, is pleased to report he’s seen the opposite at the hospital where he currently works.
 His charge nurse confided that he has PTSD, and Scott had a candid conversation with him about it.

 “My nursing instructor drilled this into us: ‘No matter who they are, if they tell you they don’t have some type of mental issue, they’re lying’,” Scott recalls.
 “Everybody has had some form of mental health issue.
 We had a big conversation at my hospital.”

 If you’re struggling with depression, anxiety, or other forms of mental illness, be open with your supervisor or coworkers about it if you can.
 Chances are, someone else is facing the same problem, and you can help each other.
 Create a workplace plan with your supervisor’s help so you know how to support others and can notice nurse burnout early.